 - Dutta AK, Khimji AK, Kresge C, Bugde A, Dougherty M, Esser V, Ueno Y, Glaser SS, Alpini G, Rockey DC, Feranchak AP J. Biol.
 Chem.
 2011 Jan 286 1 766-76

-- ATP release and P2 receptor-mediated secretion in small and large mouse cholangiocytes
+- Adenosine triphosphate release and purinergic (P2) receptor-mediated secretion in small and large mouse cholangiocytes.

 - American Association for the Study of Liver Disease